-The President shall make appointments to all Committees and designate the Chairperson and Vice Chairperson thereof.
+The President shall make appointments to the Audit Committee and Personnel Review Committee all Committees and designate the Chairperson and Vice Chairperson of all Standing Committees thereof.
 Any appointment by the President of any Committee or liaison member or Committee Chairperson or Vice Chairperson of any Committee shall be ratified by a majority vote of all members of the Board.
 Such appointments shall be submitted directly to the Board for ratification.

-(a) The Administration, Engineering and Operations, and Planning, Public Affairs, Access, and Legislation Committees shall be composed of three (3) members.
-No business of these Committees shall be conducted unless a quorum of the Committee is present.
-A quorum of the Administration, Engineering and Operations, and Planning, Public Affairs, Access, and Legislation Committees shall be two (2) members of the Committee.
+(a) The Administration, Engineering and Operations, and Planning, Public Affairs, Access, and Legislation Committees shall be composed of -all of the nine (9) Directors. three (3) members.
+No business of these Committees shall be conducted unless a quorum of the Board Committee is present.
+A quorum of the Administration, Engineering and Operations, and Planning, Public Affairs, Access, and Legislation Committees Board shall be five two (52) Directorsmembers of the Committee.